gabriel-laurino/Brightness-Control-Application/README.md

 ## Project Overview

-The project is structured following the **MVC (Model-View-Controller)** pattern, ensuring a clear separation of concerns and facilitating maintenance and scalability.
+The project is structured following the **MVC (Model-View-Controller)** pattern, ensuring a clear separation of concerns and facilitating maintenance and scalability;

+**The project is in Alpha and is still in the development process, many things could be wrong, especially in the division of class tasks and code organization.**

 ### Technologies Used: